The Interior of a Hospital Car

 Wood engraving published in Harper's Weekly, Feb.
 27, 1864.

 Image shows the interior of a hospital car.
 A uniformed soldier leans against the wall on the right and another is seated opposite him with an arm in a sling.
-The carriage is lined with rows of wooden bunk beds in which are lying more soldiers.View full details.
+The carriage is lined with rows of wooden bunk beds occupied by soldiers.View full details.